TomArcher/technical-blog/content/posts/thermo-water-energy-balance/index.md

 > 8. Include a short docstring explaining inputs and the dual-axis behavior.
 > 9. Return only valid Python code with the single function definition and necessary `import matplotlib.pyplot as plt`.

-**Python code:** Here is a minimal plotting script for the temperature trajectories.
+**Python:** Here is a minimal plotting script for the temperature trajectories.

 ```python
 def plot_runs_dual_axis(run_open, run_cov):